 This is the most fragile aspect of a relationship.
 It goes hand in hand with respect.
 With trust comes transparency, consistency of honesty.
 Remember one white lie always lead to a string of lies.
 Once broken it’s almost impossible to come back from as there will always be doubt in the relationship.

 Mutual Respect and Acceptance

 When both people respect each other in a relationship it means there’s mutual consideration of each other.
 This helps promote and maintain mindfulness and thoughtfulness between partners.
 You accept that no one is perfect and appreciate your partner for who they are.
 Acceptance, however, does not by any means indicated that you should remain in an abusive relationship.
-Nor does it mean that you should accept not being respected simply because he or she is the bread winner in the relationship or constantly showers you with gifts.
+Nor does it mean that you should accept not being respected simply because he or she is the breadwinner in the relationship or constantly showers you with gifts.
 Self-respect should be top priority.
 Love and respect yourself first above anyone else.
-This may sound a bit harsh, but no one is worth your time, dedication or love if they are not willing to, 1. accept you for who you and 2. give you the respect your deserve.
+This may sound a bit harsh, but no one is worth your time, dedication or love if they are not willing to, 1. accept you for who you and 2. give you the respect you deserve.

 Open and frequent discussions without fear of judgement or criticism should be the norm for you and your partner.
 This doesn’t mean that you have to agree with everything your partner says, but it does make it easier to resolve your issues when they arise as oppose allowing them to fester.

 Oil and water will never mix!
 It’s a common law of the Universe.
 You should share some basic core belief, interest, values and goals with your partner.
 Yes, he may look like he just jumped off the runway, she may look like she walked off the cover of Vogue.
 If the only attraction if physical, start the clock.
 Your relationship won’t last long.
 While it’s important to maintain individuality in a relationship.
 Sharing values and interest is the beginning of a strong foundation.
 This can only strengthen your emotional bond and bring you closer as a couple.